GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ### 2.1.6 Continuity Brew Detection
 Prepare 2 cables with the below spec:
-1. Green (not red or black), 26AWG, length from brew to Arduino, one exposed end, one female spade end.
+1. Green (just not red or black), 22AWG, length from brew to Arduino, one exposed end, one female spade end.
-2. Black, 26AWG, length from brew to Arduino, one exposed end, one female spade end.
+2. Black, 22AWG, length from brew to Arduino, one exposed end, one female spade end.

 As shown below plug your cables in to the circled connections on the brew switch: